 This marks the 10th straight trading day of inflows, with the most recent outflow having occurred on May 15.

-The majority of the inflows were attributed to BlackRock’s iShares Ethereum Trust (ETHA), which added slightly over $50 million, raising its cumulative inflows to $4.5 billion since its launch in July 2024.
+BlackRock’s iShares Ethereum Trust (ETHA) accounted for the majority of the inflows, adding slightly over $50 million and raising its cumulative inflows to $4.5 billion since its launch in July 2024.

 Responding to the SEC’s recent clarification that staking does not constitute a securities-related activity, Geraci remarked that it marked “another hurdle cleared for staking within spot ETH ETFs.”